Why Long-Term Licensing Wins (and Where Short-Term Fits In)

 uses for Short-term licensing

-Broaden your brand awareness.
+Broaden brand awareness.

-Develop limited-time-only product lines.
+Create limited-time-only product lines.

 Engage your current retailers.